Ananda-001/Neural-Garment-Digitization/README.md

 * **Rigid Docking (ICP):** Utilizes Iterative Closest Point to automatically correct global scale and orientation mismatches between the generic template and the scan before any non rigid deformation begins.
 * **Volume-Preserving Optimization ("Soft-Shell" Warp):** By heavily penalizing deviations from the template's resting edge lengths, the optimization fits the mesh to the scan using Chamfer distance while mathematically forbidding the geometry from imploding into a 2D plane.
-* **Automated LBS Rigging (Gravity Pose Constraint):** Standard T-pose nearest-neighbor binding fails when a scanned garment has its sleeves draped down.
+* **Automated LBS Rigging (Gravity Pose Constraint):** Standard T-pose nearest neighbor binding fails when a scanned garment has its sleeves draped down.
 The pipeline temporarily poses the underlying SMPL skeleton into a "Gravity Pose" (arms down) to accurately transfer skinning weights, and then lifts the newly rigged garment back into a T-pose.
 * **Photometric Transfer:** High-frequency RGB data from the original noisy scan is baked onto the new canonical UV space via ray-casting.

 ---